AmigaGPU/boxybsd/README.md

 # boxybsd
-especially created for the 💕 of BoxyBSD
+especially created for the 💕 of boxyBSD